staticjinja/staticjinja/README.md

 {% endblock %}
 ```

-...and now you can drop markdown files into your `templates` directory and they'll be compiled into valid html.
+...and now you can drop markdown files into your `templates` directory and they'll be compiled into HTML.

 **Note:** You can grab the MarkdownExtension from [here](http://silas.sewell.org/blog/2010/05/10/jinja2-markdown-extension/).